 This question has been debated by the sages over the millennia, some make logical sense and make them easier to observe.
 Some make less sense.

-Shmini: What is Kosher?
+Shemini: What is Kosher?

 Kosher is the term given to all food that Jews are permitted to eat.
 The term kosher or Kasher relates to the fact this is correct and proper.
 The term kosher has become so widespread that it even refers to areas where food is not involved.
 For example, there is something not kosher about this deal.

 But the term mainly relates to food.
 The Kosher certification industry is a highly complex endeavor.
 Whereas in the past, one could possibly be safe by merely reading the ingredients on the packaging.
 Today this isn’t acceptable.
-There have been so many advances in food production, from emulsifiers to colouring agents and flavours that one needs experts, in the food field to assist.
+There have been so many advances in food production, from emulsifiers to coloring agents and flavors that one needs experts, in the food field to assist.
 For this reason, there are kashrut authorities to assist us.

 There is however an important caveat to highlight.
 The kashrut authorities must take into consideration not only food technology and advances in that area.
 There are also or primarily the laws of kashrut as determined by the Torah and Talmud.
 Expanded upon in the legal commentaries and summarised into the legal codes of Shulchan Aruch and later authorities.
 Not to mention the enormous response literature that has grown over the centuries.
 Each question needs to take into consideration the myriads of opinions before a ruling can be issued.